TakudzwaMakoni/BlackOS/README.md

   You should have received a copy of the GNU General Public License along with This Program.
 If not, see <http://www.gnu.org/licenses/>.
  ```
+That being said, i do attempt to use the best practices possible with the knowledge and resources at my disposal, and i would welcome a contributor, or a constructive code review.

 ![](media/TrLogo.png)